hyperion-rt/hyperion/docs/advanced/filter_convolution.rst

   before being used in Hyperion, but the values should give the relative transmission as a function of frequency.
 This should not already be multiplied or divided by the frequency.
-It should simply give at a given frequency or wavelength, the relative probability that an energy package will pass through the filter/system.
+It should simply give at a given frequency or wavelength, the relative probability that an energy packet will pass through the filter/system.

 * the ``detector_type`` attribute should be set to either ``'energy'`` or ``'photons'``.
-This is important because for a given input specrtal shape for the emission, if a detector simply measures photons, then proportionally more photons will be detected at longer wavelengths relative to shorter wavelengths compared to the ratio of the energy detected at longer
+This is important because for a given input spectral shape for the emission, if a detector simply measures photons, then proportionally more photons will be detected at longer wavelengths relative to shorter wavelengths compared to the ratio of the energy detected at longer